 If you complete the Traffic Offenders Intervention Program, it shows the magistrate that you are trying to develop safer driving behaviour.
 It is likely to help you when the court finalises your matter.
 Programs are available in person, and online.
 There can be delays in enrolment so you should ask for six weeks to give you enough time to complete.
-The cost is up to \$250.
+You will have to pay a cost for the program.